Published On: Dec 07 2012 12:21:31 AM CSTUpdated On: Dec 07 2014 01:00:00 AM CST

 2007: The Hebei Spirit oil spill begins in South Korea after a crane barge being pulled by a tug collides with the anchored crude carrier Hebei Spirit.
 The spill, the worst in South Korea's history, was about one-third of the size of the Exxon Valdez oil spill.

 2007: Baseball home run king Barry Bonds pleads not guilty in federal court in San Francisco to four counts of perjury and one count of obstruction of justice stemming from charges he'd lied to federal investigators about using performance-enhancing drugs.
 On April 13, 2011, U.S. District Court Judge Susan Illston declared a mistrial on the three perjury charges after the jury was unable to reach a verdict.
 However, the jury found Bonds guilty on the obstruction of justice charge for giving an evasive answer to a question under oath.
-He was sentenced to 30 days of house arrest, two years of probation and 250 hours of community service, which was eventually upheld upon appeal in September 2013.
+He was sentenced to 30 days of house arrest, two years of probation and 250 hours of community service, which was first upheld upon appeal in September 2013, but ultimately overturned in April 2015.

 2002: In Amsterdam, Netherlands, two Van Gogh paintings, "View of the Sea at Scheveningen" and "Congregation Leaving the Reformed Church in Nuenen" (pictured) are stolen from the Van Gogh Museum.
 On July 26, 2004, two men would be convicted for the crime and sentenced to at least four years in prison each.